;

 • a collision between two vessels, a vessel capsize, or the inrush of water into a vessel

-• any other incident declared in regulation to be a notifiable incident, for example those listed in:
+• any other incident declared in regulation to be a notifiable incident, for example, those listed in:

-• Schedule 5 of the Health and Safety At Work (Mining Operations and Quarrying Operations) Regulations 2016
+• regulation 6 of the Health and Safety at Work (Asbestos) Regulations 2016

-• regulation 33 of the Health and Safety At Work (Major Hazard Facilities) Regulations 2016
+• regulation 33 of the Health and Safety at Work (Major Hazard Facilities) Regulations 2016

 • regulation 70 of the Health and Safety at Work (Petroleum Exploration and Extraction) Regulations 2016.